plaindocs/sourcefabric-development/requesting.rst

 Requesting features
 ===================

-At Sourcefabric, we are always looking for ways to improve our software, and your ideas are an essential part of this process.
+At Sourcefabric we are always looking for ways to improve our software, and your ideas are an essential part of this process.
 Here you can find how to submit feature requests to our issue tracker http://dev.sourcefabric.org.